BOOTSTRAP 4 GETTING STARTED

 What does exaclty bootstrap provide?

 Before getting started with Bootstrap first understand what actually bootstrap delivers us and how to use them.

-Bootstrap provides a CSS library that contains a bunch of CSS classes that prevents us from writing much of CSS as well as building modern and responsive websites using it.
+It prevents you from writing much of CSS and at the same time building modern and responsive websites using it.

 CDN stands for Content Delivery Network.
 It refers to geographically distributed data centres and servers that ensure to deliver data faster.

 Bootstrap can be very easy to set up to HTML file using its CDN (Content Delivery Network).